 Dog-Friendly Sightseeing in the Snowy Mountains

 So, considering that dogs aren’t allowed to enjoy the walks and ski fields contained within the Kosciuszko National Park, what dog-friendly things to do are there in Jindabyne and the Snowy Mountains?

 1. Play in the Snow with Your Pup

 The most reliable snow in the Snowy Mountains is found at the higher altitudes of the Thredbo, Perisher, Charlotte Pass and Selwyn Ski Fields, particularly in years when not much natural snow falls and the ski field operators need to rely on man-made snow.
 While none of these ski resorts allow dogs, they aren’t the only places in the Snowy Mountains to experience snow.

-During colder periods when snow falls at lower altitudes, you’ll probably also experience snow falling at the nearby town of Jindabyne.
+During colder periods when snow falls at lower altitudes, you may also experience snow falling at the nearby town of Jindabyne – perhaps once or twice a year.
 While the snow likely isn’t enough for skiing or snowboarding, it’s plenty enough for a fun play in the snow with your pup!